kennedycrispim/kennedycrispim/README.md

 ## Hi there 👋

+My name is Kennedy, I'm a programming student looking for a new oportunity in the area as an trainee or junior position full stack.
+Feel free to take a look in my repositiories.
+A little bit about myself:
+- 🌱 I’m currently learning python and SASS/SCSS📫
+- How to reach me: [linkedin](www.linkedin.com/in/kennedy-crispim)

 <!--
 **kennedycrispim/kennedycrispim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.